 Safe sex is all about protecting yourself and your sexual partners from sexually transmitted infections.
 Safe sex helps you stay healthy and can even make sex better.
 Protecting yourself from sexually transmitted diseases and infections is about more than just preventing pregnancy.
 Some methods of birth control will prevent pregnancy, but not sexually transmitted diseases or infections like HIV.
 It’s important to talk to your sexual partner about your health history and any sexually transmitted diseases or infections that either of you have had in the past, and to get tested regularly if you are sexually active.
 This kind of open conversation is part of a healthy, happy sex life.

 Learn more about healthy sex.

 WHAT IS SEXUAL CONSENT?

 Consent means actively agreeing to be sexual with someone.
-Consent lets someone know that sex is wanted.
+Consent lets your partner know that you welcome being sexual with them.
 Sexual activity without consent is rape or sexual assault.
 Learn more about sexual consent.

 WHAT IS DATING ABUSE?

 Dating abuse is a pattern of behaviors one person uses to gain and maintain power and control over their partner.
 Many people assume abuse means that physical violence is happening, but that’s not always the case!
 Abuse comes in many forms—it’s not just physical.
 Learn more about the different types of dating abuse.